 Most of us began to assert our rights to exclude others from particular objects as toddlers.
 Western society, at least, seems solidly wedded to the idea of "I, Me, Mine".
 But what does it mean to say something is "mine"?
 In this class, we'll explore that question.
 The extracts of Thomas Merrill's article in the casebook lay out a helpful taxonomy of schools of thought about the meaning of property, arguing that it must revolve around the right to exclude.
 I realize that Merrill makes reference to a number of property scholars who you're likely not familiar with.
 Sometimes it helps to put faces to names, so you might want to quickly surf through these pages on Blackstone, Honore, Hohfeld, Waldron and Grey.
 Yanner v Eaton gives us a chance to put these scholars' theories, and Merrill's taxonomy, into practice.

+Imagine no possessions.
+Is it easy if you try?
 In the second class, we'll talk about why we have such a concept as property.
 Readings are on pages 32-47 of the casebook.
 In that context, again, many of you will be introduced to new names like Bentham, Hardin, de Soto, Posner, Heller, Hegel, Radin, Reich, Nozick, and Locke.
 Those are just a few of the philosophers and legal scholars whose views on property you'll get to know throughout the course.
 We're going to dissect the main justificatory theories of private property along 2 broad lines: (1) those that see property as a creature of positive law and (2) those that treat property as a natural or "God-given" right.
 The former includes utilitarian theories, and perspectives from the sub-discipline of "law and economics" in particular.
 The latter includes theories premised on labour, personhood, freedom and related grounds.

 Chapter 1 is a tough slog, especially if you don't have a background in philosophy or political studies.
 If you're confused, I'd encourage you to also read Chapter 1 of the supplemental textbook before or after class.
 It should help you get this stuff.
 You'll need a firm grasp on these materials to have a good chance of success throughout the rest of the course.